Azure Subnet Peering

 Subnet Peering VNet Peering with prefix filtering

 The error basically says you already have a peering in place between those VNets.
-So this is what I meant when I said it's not really subnet peering, it's more like a VNet peering with the summarisation turned off and a explicit allow prefix filter for inbound and outbound.
+So this is what I meant when I said it's not really subnet peering; it's more like a VNet peering with the summarization turned off and an explicit allow prefix filter for inbound and outbound.

---peer-complete-vnet false this is the command which is equivalent to no route summarisation and the combination of --remote-subnet-names subnet2 and --local-subnet-names subnet2 are the equivalent of a prefix list inbound and outbound on the peering.
-This is behaviour that is very familiar to the BGP boys and girls out there.
+are the equivalent of a prefix list inbound and outbound on the peering.
+This is behavior that's very familiar to the BGP boys and girls out there.

 Full mesh